What to Do If You're Unable to Pay Rent for Your Apartment

 Before you can do anything, you have to take a good look at your situation.
 You might have more going in your favor than you believe.

-If you can leverage the right perks, rent might not be a problem for much longer.
+If you can leverage the right perks, rent might not be a more extended problem.

 Did You Just Get Laid Off?

-Getting laid off might be terrible, but there’s a silver lining to this you may be overlooking.
-If you worked for more than six months on a full-time, non-contract basis, you are entitled to unemployment.
+Getting laid off might be terrible, but there's a silver lining to this you may be overlooking.
+You are entitled to unemployment if you worked for more than six months on a full-time, non-contract basis.

-Ask yourself if you’ve filed a claim for unemployment yet, and if you haven’t, it may be time to file a claim.
+Ask yourself if you've filed an unemployment claim yet; if you haven't, it may be time to file a claim.

-Unemployment payoffs can be just what you need in order to make ends meet.
-In New York, you also may be eligible for the Self-Employment Assistance Program, which also offers similar financial benefits to UI.
+Unemployment payoffs can be just what you need to make ends meet.
+In New York, you may also be eligible for the Self-Employment Assistance Program, which offers similar financial benefits to UI.

 You can learn more about New York's unemployment programs on the official New York State Unemployment Insurance site.